notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/15-MachineLearning.md

   - it can determines sentiment of the text
   - it can analyze text using tokenization and parts of speech
   - it can organize a collection of text files by topic
-- It is all about getting a lot of data in and Comprehend will do the rest to try and understand the meanign of that data
+- It is all about getting a lot of data in and Comprehend will do the rest to try and understand the meaning of that data
-- It takes text or unstructured data and structuring it around these features
+- It takes text or unstructured data and structures it around these features
 - **Key uses:**
   - Analyzing customer interactions - a bunch of customers sending you emails and you want to understand on an overall based on your support service what leads to a positive or negative experiences from your customers.
 Later you can have business insights to improve your business
   - Create and group articles by topics that Comprehend will uncover